I remember the exact moment in my teaching career when I realized that I was old.

 “Party rock is in the house tonight”

-Of course this list is by no means complete, but hopefully a few of these will come in handy for you – or inspire you to start collecting your own set of reference songs!
+Hopefully a few of the reference song examples will come in handy for you – or inspire you to start collecting your own set of reference songs!
 Learn more tips and techniques for learning intervals in the Ultimate Guide to Interval Ear Training, or explore interval training modules at Musical U.